 The king lists of antiquity

-It should also be noted that, inevitably, many kinds of errors and corruption naturally crept into the subsequent copies over the centuries, ranging from simple misunderstanding of the text to outright alterations and omissions.
-The quality and skill of the copyist also had a bearing on the quality and faithfulness of of the copy made.
-Manetho's preserved names were widely recognized and were the first point of reference for Champollion when deciphering new cartouches.
-It was not until the second half of the 19th century that the new science of Egyptology slowly began to reveal the original names of the pharaohs.
+It is inevitable that errors and corruption will occur in subsequent copies over the centuries.
+These may range from simple misunderstandings of the text to outright alterations and omissions.
+The names that had been preserved by Manetho were widely recognised and constituted the initial point of reference for Champollion when he embarked upon deciphering of the cartouches of kings.
+The second half of the nineteenth century saw the advent of the new science of Egyptology and the gradual revelation of the original names of the pharaohs.

 Timeline